© (c) Willy Brunner / Lenk-Simmental Tourismus AG

 • Distance 8,6 km

-The tour starts either at Iffigenalp, which can only be reached by cab in winter, or at Hubelmatte.
-Starting from Hubelmatte, you quickly leave the Iffigenalp road and ascend across fields to Fallweid.
-Follow the Iffigenalp road for a short stretch through the forest to Ritzdole.
-Continue through fields and forest towards Langermatte.
-The last 150 m to Langermatte are climbed on open terrain.
-From Langermatte to Oberlaubhore it is another 150 m, with the last steep meters mostly on foot.
-At the summit, there is a wonderful view over the "Lengi Egge" (Lenk) and the Obersimmental.
-Incidentally, Lenk got its name from this long hill (lengi Egge, Lengg, Lenk).
-To the south, the panorama is not as open as to the north, but the Laufbodehore with its steep flanks and the Wildstrubel are close enough to touch.
+The start of the route is either at Iffigenalp, which in winter can only be reached by taxi, or at Hubelmatte.
+Starting from Hubelmatte, you quickly leave the Iffigenalp road and ascend over fields to Fallweid.
+Here, a short section of the Iffigenalp road is followed through the forest to Ritzdole.
+The route continues through fields and forest towards Langermatte.
+The last 150 meters of altitude to Langermatte are ascended in open terrain.
+From Langermatte to Oberlaubhore is another 150 meters of ascent, with the last steep meters usually covered on foot.
+The summit offers a wonderful view over the "Lengi Egge" (Lenk) and the Obersimmental.
+Incidentally, the long ridge gave Lenk its name (lengi Egge, Lengg, Lenk).
+To the south, the panorama is not as open as to the north; however, Laufbodehore with its steep flanks as well as the Wildstrubel are within easy reach.

 The descent usually starts a few meters below the summit.
-Up to Langermatte, there are a few turns to warm up before the beautiful powder slopes to Chäli await.
-These eastern slopes are often very shady, which often promises good snow conditions.
-The second part of the descent leads partly along the snow-covered road and partly through meadows to the Simmenfälle restaurant.
+Except for Langermatte, there are a few turns to warm up before the beautiful powder slopes to Chäli await.
+These eastern slopes are often very shaded, which often promises good snow conditions.
+The second part of the descent partly follows the snow-covered road and partly passes through pastures to the Restaurant Simmenfälle.

-Classification according to the SAC difficulty scale for ski tours: WS-
+Classification according to SAC Difficulty Scale for ski tours: WS-

 • Approach